Bermuda petrel: Breeding

-Initially they were superabundant throughout the archipelago, but because of habitat degradation and invasion of mammals, the bird's suitable nesting areas have dwindled to four islets in Castle Harbor, Bermuda, in the warm waters of the Gulf Stream, some 650 miles east of North Carolina.
+Historically, the petrels were superabundant throughout the archipelago, but because of habitat degradation and invasion of mammals, the bird's suitable nesting areas have dwindled to four islets in Castle Harbor, Bermuda, in the warm waters of the Gulf Stream, some 650 miles east of North Carolina.
 The cahow is a slow breeder, but excellent flier.
 It visits land only to nest and spends most its adult life on the open seas ranging from the North Atlantic coastal United States and Canada to waters off western Europe.
 After 3–4 years at sea, males return to breeding islands to create nests.

 Breeding season takes place during January and June.
 They nest in burrows and only the ones that can be in complete darkness are chosen.
 Females return after 4–6 years at open sea looking for a mate; the females lay one egg per season.
 40% to 50% fail to hatch.
 Eggs are incubated by both parents and take 53–55 days to hatch.
 Hatching occurs between May and June.
 Cahows mate for life and typically return to the same nest each year.

 In a first of its kind, a high school science project engaged in a remote study via live webcam using Cornell Lab's Cahowcam.
 It described incubation behavior of this species.
 The study found that sexes shared incubation duties equally; sedentary behaviors of incubating parent included resting (56% of observed time), sleeping with head tucked back (31%), preening (5%), and nest maintenance (3%); nest attentiveness was high, with the egg left unattended only 1.5% of the observed time; and the incubating parent faced the nest entrance 49% of the time.
 Breathing rates and head shake movements were also measured for the first time in a seabird.
 Both parents were in the nest together for only 11 of the 55 days (19%) of observations.
 A parent was observed burying the inviable egg on the 68th day since laying.